kingwhocared/mentee_robotics_victor/README.md

 4).
 Divide the c++ code into multiple files, instead of having all of the code in a single file.

 5).
 Make the random number (for the noise) generation faster.
 It is ran 250 times a second, so thats quite a lot.

+6).
+Remove commented out printing statements (I am not 100% done with the project and I might need them later).

+7).
+Have better Git commit/branching/commenting standards and discipline.